Google Apps integration

 Setting Up Single Sign-On - first steps

-- Before using the integration, you need to have a Google Apps account, a Small Improvements account, and you need to be an administrator in both systems.
+- Before using the integration, you need to have a Google Apps account, a Small Improvements account, and you need to be an administrator in your Google account and a Tech Admin in Small Improvements.
 You should also ask Small Improvements staff for a subdomain for your SI account (so you can access SI at https://yourcompany.small-improvements.com).

 - Make sure that you are using the same login email in both systems.
 E.g. "firstname.lastname@example.org" in the SI account and also in Google Apps.
 Double check that they are both in the same case (upper or lower case doesn't matter, as long as it's the same case), or you may find it very hard to locate any further issues.
 An easy way to ensure your Small Improvement accounts share a login email with Google Apps, is to import your users.
 For more information, see the following section.

 - Last but not least, make sure to enable the Administrative APIs.
 Without it, no integration can exist.

 To install our integration in Google Apps please go to the Marketplace via the following button and click "Install App":